-Tabl e 5.01 First Array for Evaluation and Screen ing of Measures/Alternativ les.
-One or more carried forward to Second Array, Table 5.02 Possible Measures Planning Objectives Planning g Constraints Carried Forward Contribute to State network of self-sustaining oyster reefs in APES as described iby NORSC's Oyster Restoration and Protection Plan Increase acreage of oyster reefs in Pamlico Sound, NC by 5 to 20 acres Divert dredged material from Wells & Parnell disposal islands.
-Avoid alternatives requiring mitigation (source: June 17, 1994 Planning Division Summary Report) Technically feasible Environmentally acceptable Economically feasible Violates Authority No Action Does not contribute to planning objectives Does not contribute to planning objectives Does not contribute to planning objectives N/A N/A N/A N/A N/A YES Beach placement This would not contribute to a Network of self-sustaining oyster reefs.
+Table 5.01 First Array for Evaluation and Screening of Measures/Alternatives.
+One or more carried forward to Second Array, Table 5.02

+Possible Measures Planning Objectives Plannin g Constraints Carried Forward Contribute to State network of self-sustaining oyster reefs in APES as described iby NORSC's Oyster Restoration and Protection Plan Increase acreage of oyster reefs in Pamlico Sound, NC by 5 to 20 acres The state of the s Avoid alternatives requiring mitigation (source: June 17, 1994 Planning Division Summary Report) Technically feasible Environmentally acceptable Economically feasible Violates Authority No Action Does not contribute to planning objectives Does not contribute to planning objectives Does not contribute to planning objectives N/A N/A N/A N/A N/A YES Beach placement This would not contribute to a Network of self-sustaining oyster reefs.
 Would not increase oyster reef acreage in Pamlico Sound.
 Would provide alternative disposal option to Well's & Parnell Islands.
 No known mitigation required.
 Pumping distance far (5 miles), but still technically feasible.
 Cape Hatteras National Sea shore looks unfavorably at shoreline disposal.
 Pea Island already receiving sand from Oregon Inlet.
 Pumping distance (5 miles) far, but disposal method requires no additional construction materials.
 Does not violate authority.
-NO (does not address identified problem/pumping distance/national seashore restrictions) Bird island creation This would not contribute to a Network of self-sustaining oyster reefs.
+NO (does not addredidentified problem/pumping distance/national seashore restrictions Bird island creation This would not contribute to a Network of self-sustaining oyster reefs.
 Would not increase oyster reef acreage in Pamlico Sound.
 Would provide alternative disposal option to Well's & Parnell Islands.
 Conversion of aquatic to terrestrial habitat would require mitigation (June 17, 1994 Planning Division Summary Report).
 Bird islands have already been constructed and are technically feasible.
 While creating bird nesting habitat, island creation also removes aquatic habitat.
 This has resulted in the request by NCDMF for mitigation for estuarine bottom raised above high water.
 Island creation would be very economically efficient.
 Does not violate authority.
-NO (does not address identified problem/requires mitigation) Marsh protection Although a hard-structure feature in marsh protection could support some oyster growth, the amount would not constitute contribution to described reef network.
-Acreage of oysters created, if any, would not meet the planning objective of 5 to 20 acres.
+NO (does not addres identified problem/requires mitigation) Marsh protection Although a hard-structure feature in marsh protection could support some oyster growth, the amount would not constitute contribution to described reef network.
 Would provide alternative disposal option to Well's & Parnell Islands, although quantities are unknown.
 No known mitigation required.
 This has been accomplished at Festival Park.
 It is environmentally acceptable to protect threatened marsh & wetlands.
 Economic feasibility would partly depend on pumping distance to the nearest marsh that needed protection.
 However, there are no documented needs in the project vicinity.
-Does not violate authority.
-NO (does not address identified problem/ no identified need in project vicinity) Oyster reef construction Creation of one to several oyster reefs in identified area would contribute to network as described by NORSC.
-YES The use of dredged material from Old House Channel (Range 2) for the creation of oyster reefs would alleviate strain on Well's & Parnell Islands for one to two dredging cycles.
-Would be considered an enhancement of aquatic habitat and would not require mitigation.
-There are viable methods for submerged oyster reef contruction using dredged material.
+NO (does not addre identified problem/ i identified need in project vicinity) Oyster reef construction Creation of one to several oyster reefs in identified area would contribute to network as described by NORSC.
+The use of dredged material from Old House Channel (Range 2) for the creation of oyster reefs would alleviate strain on Well's & Parnell Islands for one to two dredging cycles. an enhancement of There are viable methods for submerged oyster reef contruction using dredged material.
 Oysters are considered a keystone species in the aquatic ecosystem.
 Their decline has been documented, and restoration is seen as a priority by multiple agencies.
 Oyster reef construction can be achieved within the Authority's cost limits.
 Does not violate authority.
-YES (addresses both identified problem and opportunity/ does not violate any planning constraints) ' ' ' Carried Fo arward Eli minated Fully Meets Obj/Constr aint Partially Meets C)bj/Constraint Does Not Me et Obj/Constraint
+YES (addresses bot identified problem a opportunity/ does n violate any plannin constraints) Carried Fo minated Fully Meets Obj/Constr Partially Meets 0 Dhi/Comstraint et Obj/Constraint